 North Country Union Junior High School (NCUJHS) serves the communities of Derby, Holland, Jay, Westfield, Morgan, and Newport City, with Newport Town also sending students on a tuition basis.
 It is located on ten acres in the Village of Derby Center on the east side of Main Street, which used to be Derby Academy.
-The main portion of the building is forty years old with an addition, which doubled the space in 1989.
+The original building was built in 1957 with an addition which doubled the space in 1989.
 NCUJHS provides education for grades seven and eight.
 Enrollment has fluctuated between 260 and 364 students since 1994 with decreasing trend the last 5 years.
-The current enrollment is 260 and capacity is reported at approximately 450 students.
+The current enrollment is 262 and capacity is reported at approximately 450 students.
 There are no major planned capital expenditures for the near future.